lisa-lumos/Snowflake/reference/02-function-ref.md

 snowflake.alert.scheduled_time(): the timestamp of the scheduled time of the current alert.

 ## Encryption functions
+encrypt(): Encrypts a VARCHAR or BINARY value using a VARCHAR passphrase.
+Returns a binary value.

+decrypt(): Decrypts a BINARY value using a VARCHAR passphrase.

+encrypt_raw()/decrypt_raw(): (uses a binary key)

 ## File functions
+get_stage_location(@my_stage_name): Retrieves the URL for an external/internal named stage, using the stage name.

 ## Geospatial functions